Enetanya/JavaScript-Algorithms-and-Data-Structures-Projects-/README.md

 This JavaScript-Algorithms-and-Data-Structures-Projects repository contains 5 JavaScript projects.
-They are: Palindrome Checker, Roman Numeral Converter, Caesars Cipher, Telephone Number Validator, and Cash Register.
+The projects are: Palindrome Checker, Roman Numeral Converter, Caesars Cipher, Telephone Number Validator, and Cash Register.

-1. Palindrome Checker - A palindrome is a word or sentence that is spelled the same way both foward and backward,such as "eye" or "race car".It Returns "true" if the given string is a palindrome, otherwise it returns false.
+1. Palindrome Checker - A palindrome is a word or sentence that is spelled the same way both foward and backward,such as "eye" or "race car".
+It Returns "true" if the given string is a palindrome, otherwise it returns false.

 2. Roman Numeral Converter - It converts any given number into a roman numerical.